Zero Party Data Strategy in a Near Future Without 3rd Party Cookies

-Cookies, in its simplest definition, small pieces of data sent by the web server and stored on the user’s computer, have been used by companies for many years to monitor the online behavior of consumers.
+In their simplest definition, 3rd party cookies are small pieces of data sent by the web server and stored on the user’s computer.
+Companies have used them for many years to monitor consumers’ online behaviour.

-Thanks to cookies that help brands identify their customers, targeted advertisements and campaigns can be created.
+Cookies help brands identify their customers, target advertisements and campaign creation.

 However, this convenience has a price.
-Especially in recent years, when the sensitivity about personal data security has increased, consumers are increasingly concerned about who collects this data, how their online behavior is monitored, what companies do with this information, and to whom they can sell it.
+Especially in recent years, when the sensitivity of personal data security has increased, consumers are increasingly concerned.
+Questioning who collects their Data, how their online behaviour is monitored, what companies do with this information, and to whom they can sell it.

-- A recent Pew Research Center (Pew) survey showed that 79 percent of users in the US are concerned about the way companies use their personal data.
+- A recent Pew Research Center (Pew) survey showed that 79 per cent of US users are concerned about how companies use their personal data.

-This increasing trust problem on the consumer side has also prompted regulators to act.
-The General Data Protection Regulation (GDPR), which was implemented in 2018 and covers EU countries, has a very comprehensive content on cookies.
+This increasing trust issue on the consumer side has also prompted regulators to act.
+The General Data Protection Regulation (GDPR), which was implemented in 2018 and covers EU countries, has comprehensive content on cookies.

-Increasing calls on the regulatory side to fully increase ad targeting in Europe, on the other hand, were met by both the US states of Virginia and California.
-Perhaps the most important step in this regard came from Google.
+Increasing calls on the regulatory side to fully improve ad targeting in Europe were met by the US states of Virginia and California.
+Perhaps the most crucial step in this regard came from Google.
 Google Chrome has announced that it will disable third-party cookies by 2023.

-The disappearance of third-party cookies from our lives does not mean that personalized advertising practices will end, on the contrary, a new era in advertising management is at hand with better quality data.
+The disappearance of third-party cookies from our lives does not mean that personalised advertising practices will end; on the contrary, a new era in advertising management is at hand with better-quality data.

-- Self Identified Data, unlike third-party data, which is collected and recorded by so-called third-party sites other than the websites visited by users, which allows content and advertising to be edited; accordingly, are data that are intentionally and proactively shared directly with the brand by consumers.
+- Self Identified Zero Party Data, unlike third-party data, which is collected and recorded by third-party sites other than the websites visited by users, allows content and advertising to be edited.
+The data is intentionally and proactively shared directly with the brand by consumers.

-- Self Identified Data can include preference center data, purchase intentions, personal context, and how the individual wants the brand to recognize him.
+- Self Identified Zero Party Data can include preference centre data, purchase intentions, personal context, and how the individual wants the brand to recognise them.

 - Many brands are already using mechanisms like surveys, quizzes, or interactive social media campaigns to collect Self Identified Data that provides specific insights into consumer preferences.

-- Using this data gives customers more control and transparency over exactly what information about them is collected while giving companies access to much more useful information that allows them to deliver personalized offers much more effectively.
+- Using this Data gives customers more control and transparency over what information about them is collected.
+It also gives companies access to more helpful information, allowing them to deliver personalised offers more effectively.

-- How to build customer DNA with self identified data
+- How to build customer DNA with Zero Party Data

-At this point, it’s important to remember that the real issue with third-party cookies isn’t personalization.
+At this point, it’s important to remember that the real issue with third-party cookies isn’t personalisation.

-Today, consumers are more and more interested in personalized advertising offers, and Self Identified Data allows for much more targeted campaigns at this point, eliminating privacy issues compared to third-party data.
+Today, consumers are increasingly interested in personalised advertising offers, and Self Identified Data allows for much more targeted campaigns, eliminating privacy issues.

-A recent survey of more than 5,000 global respondents reveals a significant 33 percent year-on-year increase in the number of consumers interested in personalized offers between 2020 and 2021.
+A recent survey of more than 5,000 global respondents reveals a significant 33 per cent year-on-year increase in consumers interested in personalised offers between 2020 and 2021.

-While customers are happy to see ads that match their needs and receive campaign offers related to it, the collection of their personal data in a non-transparent and insecure manner and then selling them to the highest bidder is something that no consumer wants.
+While customers are happy to see ads that match their needs and receive campaign offers related to it, collecting their personal data in a non-transparent and insecure manner and then selling them to the highest bidder is something that no consumer wants.

-Self Identified Data Offers both greater transparency and more effective personalization.
+Self Identified Data Offers both greater transparency and more effective personalisation.

 The Future of Customer Interaction

 The use of Self Identified Data is becoming more and more common.
-Consumer demand for a more transparent and secure user experience is increasing at this point, and expectations for highly personalized experiences are more important than ever.
+Consumer demand for a more transparent and secure user experience is increasing, and expectations for highly personalised experiences are more important than ever.